 It was the day before the Passover Festival.
 Jesus knew that the hour had come for him to leave this world and go to the Father.
 He had always loved those in the world who were his own, and he loved them to the very end.

 Jesus and his disciples were at supper.

-The Devil had already put into the heart of Judas, the son of Simon Iscariot, the thought of betraying Jesus.
-Jesus knew that the Father had given him complete power; he knew that he had come from God and was going to God.
+Satan had already put into Judas, the son of Simon Iscariot, the thought of betraying Jesus.
+Jesus knew that the Father had given him complete power; he knew that he had come from God and was going back to God.

-So he rose from the table, took off his outer garment, and tied a towel around his waist.
-Then he poured some water into a washbasin and began to wash the disciples’ feet and dry them with the towel around his waist.
+So Jesus rose from the table, took off his outer garment, and tied a towel around his waist.
+Then he poured water into a washbasin and began to wash the feet of his disciples, drying them with the towel around his waist.

-He came to Simon Peter, who said to him, “Are you going to wash my feet, Lord?
+He came to Simon Peter, who asked him, “Are you going to wash my feet, Lord?

 Jesus answered him, “You do not understand now what I am doing, but you will understand later.

 Peter declared, “Never at any time will you wash my feet!”

 “If I do not wash your feet,” Jesus answered, “you will no longer be my disciple.”